mobify/workshop--adaptivejs-site-1x/README.md

     The logo is being included as a background image, that won't work for our build since we're not including the desktop css on the page.
 We'll need to add a copy of the logo to the project.

-6. Browse to *logo url* and save the logo as `logo.png` under /assets/images
+6. Browse to http://www.merlinspotions.com/img/logo.62e1.png and save the logo as `logo.png` under /assets/images
 7. Open `_header.dust` again and add an img element for the logo:

     ![Header template with logo](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/xpIjXKi4nTnUzeb/Screen%20Shot%202015-01-16%20at%205.08.42%20PM.png)

+    *Note:* `"{@getUrl path="images/logo.png" /}"` will prepend the bundle URL to the image path during the build process.
+When previewing locally that will look like `http://localhost:8080/images/logo.png`

 8. Run `grunt preview`
 9. View the potions page in your browser